fxbriol/fxbriol.github.io/_pages/teaching.md

 ### Academic Year 2020-21

-I am in charge of the MSc level module on *Introduction to Statistical Data Science* (STAT0032) in autumn 2020 at UCL.
+I am in charge of the MSc level module on *Introduction to Statistical Data Science* (STAT0032) which runs in autumn 2020 at UCL.
 The module will be run remotely via Moodle, and UCL students should hence refer to the Moodle page for further details.

 ### Academic Year 2019-20